-Amendments to IAS 21 Lack of Exchangeability (issued on August 2023, effective from 1 January 2025, early application is possible)
+Amendments to IAS 21 Lack of Exchangeability (issued on August 2023, effective from 1 January 2025, early application is permitted)

 Lack of Exchangeability amends IAS 21 The Effects of Changes in Foreign Exchange Rates to require an entity to apply a consistent approach to assessing whether a currency is exchangeable into another currency and, when it is not, to determining the exchange rate to use and the disclosures to provide.
-The Amendments have not yet been endorsed by the EU.
 These amendments will not have an impact on the Group and Bank's Set of Annual Financial Reports.